mvolkmann/blog/src/rust.md

   all the macro calls expanded in order to see what they actually do.
   For example, try this with a `main` function that just calls the `println!` macro to print "Hello".
-  You would not want to write this code yourself.

 Press the "CONFIG" button to open a popup with the following options: